bdobyns/silver-funicular/php-eb-simple/Readme.md

 When you did `./deploy.sh init` after you checked out the application, it automatically pulled down the environments created by your tech lead.
 You shouldn't need to create any.
-Select the environment you want to use by listing them, and then choosing one
+Select the environment you want to use by listing them, and then choosing one.

     ./deploy.sh list
-    ./deploy.sh use develop
+    ./deploy.sh test use

 If your tech lead sensibly named the environments, then you can use "short names" like "test" or "prod" to refer to longer names that help